 Des funérailles ou un service commémoratif devraient être une célébration unique.
 Chacun à sa propre histoire.
 Comment voulez-vous raconter la vôtre?
 Imaginez est un livre rempli d'idées pour créer un bel hommage inoubliable pour vous ou une personne aimée.
 Téléchargez Imaginez pour commencer à planifier un hommage inoubliable dès aujourd'hui.

-A funeral celebrant is trained to work with a family to create a personalized memorial tailored to the beliefs, lifestyle and preferences of the family's loved one.
-They know just what to do to help plan a gathering that feels joyous and memorable.
-Experienced at teasing out the details of a special life, they have both the skills and the resources to create an event that showcases a loved one's personality and passions. .
+A is a planner trained to work with a family to create a personalized memorial tailored to the beliefs, lifestyle and preferences of the family's loved one.
+They know just what to do to create a gathering that feels joyous and memorable.
+Experienced at teasing out the details of a special life, they have both the skills and the resources to create an event that showcases a loved one's personality and passions.

 A theme typically informs the decor, and that theme can be something as simple as a favorite color or a hobby.
 A remembrance table filled with photos and mementos may set the tone.
 From there, the imagination is the limit.
 Our professionals deck out a room in hot pink, or put down a dance floor, hang up a mirror ball and turn a space into a disco.
 We've even transformed a reception space into an art gallery and held an English tea in a flower-festooned courtyard.